 Besides the usual tourist hotspots like Gateway of India, Sanjay Gandhi National Park or Marine drive, there are a couple of exciting activities you can indulge in.
 History and culture enthusiasts can go on a Food & Heritage walking tour around South Mumbai.
 For something more adventurous, go on a Cycling Tour along the coastline of Vasai.

 Taj Mahal Palace and Tower Mumbai (Photo Credit: lensnmatter)

-After nine months of lockdown the city has reopened with more flights, trains and buses operational since December.
+After nine months of lockdown, the city has reopened with more flights, trains and buses operational since December.
 Almost all monuments being open to tourists while there seems a new hope as the majority of the working population relies on tourism.
-Mentioned are points of interest which are open for tourists and a must-visit while travelling to Aurangabad.
+Mentioned are points of interest that are open for tourists and a must-visit while travelling to Aurangabad.